Revu and MCP

 For more information, see the Security FAQs.

-Disclaimer: Privacy settings and data usage policies for AI models like Claude are subject to change by the provider (Anthropic).
-The information below is accurate as of March 31, 2026.
-Because these platforms frequently update their interfaces and Terms of Service, we strongly recommend verifying this information directly within your Claude settings or reviewing the Anthropic Privacy Policy for the most current information.
+Disclaimer: Privacy settings and data usage policies for AI models are subject to change by the provider.
+The information below is accurate as of June 2, 2026.
+Because these platforms frequently update their interfaces and Terms of Service, we strongly recommend verifying this information directly with your LLM provider.

 You're the gatekeeper